twoBirds/twobirds-core/README.md

 simple: copy tb.js from /dist and insert into your project.
 Have fun!

 ## Use case

 - easily adding JS functionality to server side rendered HTML
 - migrating from an existing server side rendered website to a single page application
 - any size from embedded small functionality to enterprise apps

-# Features
+## Features

 - component style web programming
 - distributed programming
 - async on demand loading, recursive
 - web-component programming, defining repository objects

-# Status:
+## Status:

-- core API stable, optimization and cleanup on the way
+- core API stable
-- what is not documented here is preliminary code
+- Best Practices stable but not documented yet.
+FAQ and BP docs coming soon.

-- will be updated w/ new functionality as needed
+## History

-# History
+- twoBirds was created 2004 to be able to build a complex web application for an insurance company (similar to google calc, which came later).
-twoBirds was created 2004 to be able to build a complex web application for an insurance company.
+- It was meant to be a Web Component Framework from the beginning.
-It was first made public as V2 in 2007 ( [Ajaxian](http://ajaxian.com/archives/twobirds-lib-20-released) and sorry for the character mess there, the page is outdated obviously ).
+- It was first made public as V2 in 2007 ( [Ajaxian](http://ajaxian.com/archives/twobirds-lib-20-released) and sorry for the character mess there, the page is outdated obviously ).
-It was constantly under development.
+- It was constantly under development.

 ## I dont want to read a lot - give me a kick-start